 How to Copy Music to iPhone from iTunes

 “How do I copy music onto my iPhone from iTunes?” is a fairly common question.
 Fortunately, copying music onto an iPhone from iTunes is fairly easy once you learn how to do it, though you’d be forgiven if you find the music copy process to be a little confusing at first glance.
-It turns out there are several ways to get music onto an iPhone from iTunes, but we’ll show you the easiest way which involves a simple drag and drop music transfer onto the iPhone.
+It turns out there are several ways to get music onto an iPhone from iTunes on Mac and Windows PC, but we’ll show you the easiest way which involves a simple drag and drop music transfer onto the iPhone.

 This method, which I think is the easiest in terms of behaving most like other computer interactions, allows for selecting music and dragging and dropping it to copy to iPhone from iTunes.
 This is not the same as the playlist sync method, since rather than creating music playlists in iTunes to sync to iPhone you’ll instead be able to manage music and copy on a per-song and per-album basis.